Koszul complexes and relative homological algebra of functors over posets: Examples

 \subsection{Flatness}

-This functor is flat, since it can be identified with the restriction of the functor $\mathcal{P}$ discussed in~\ref{S:E:Subfunctors} to the subposet $\{K(T + v, -) \mid v \in I - T\} \subseteq \text{Sub}(I)$.
-Although this inclusion may fail to be a sublattice inclusion, the poset $I - T$ is a lattice (since it is a sublattice of $I$) and consequently the $\mathcal{P}$-Betti diagrams can be calculated via Koszul complexes.
+This functor is flat by Proposition~\ref{P:ThinRestriction}, since it can be identified with the restriction of the functor $\parameterization$ discussed in~\ref{S:E:Subfunctors} to the subposet $\{K(S + v, -) \mid v \in I - S\} \subseteq \text{Sub}(I)$.
+Although the inclusion of posets may fail to be a sublattice inclusion, the poset $I - S$ is a lattice (since it is a sublattice of $I$) and consequently the $\mathcal{P}$-Betti diagrams can be calculated via Koszul complexes.